cristinabernils/predicting-fraud-fps/README.md

 - `errorBalanceOrig`
 - `is_orig_emptied`, etc.

-These insights help interpret how the model detects fraud.
+These insights help interpret how the model detects fraud based on behavioral signals.

 ---